autopower/thermeq3/README.md

 There's always new code, which seems to work on my development thermeq :)

 ##What is new?
+###2015-Dec-10
+* new librariezed version in betabeat
+* new install script for lib version in scripts

 ###2015-Dec-04
 * betabeat: new RPi version